MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 ### Launch the EHR connector configuration portal

-To get started, your Microsoft 365 admin launches the EHR connector configuration portal and signs in using their Microsoft credentials.
+To get started, your Microsoft 365 admin launches the [EHR connector configuration portal](https://ehrconnector.teams.microsoft.com) and signs in using their Microsoft credentials.

-The URL of the EHR connector configuration portal is https://ehrconnector.teams.microsoft.com.

 Your Microsoft 365 admin can configure a single department or multiple departments to test the integration.
 Configure the test and production URL in the configuration portal.
 Make sure to test the integration from the Cerner test environment before moving to production.